JonElsey/python-intermediate-course/_episodes/03-starting-with-data.md

 ## Basic Maths Functions

-If we wanted to, we could perform math on an entire column of our data.
+If we wanted to, we could perform maths on an entire column of our data.
 For example let's convert all the degrees values to radians.

 ~~~